 - Go swimming anyway!
 Indoor pools with family swim times are a great way to enjoy the water even when it’s not sunny—and as an added bonus, your hair will already be wet when you dash through the rain to the car.

 - Take the kids to an arcade, game room, or laser tag arena for a special day out.
-If you haven’t been to the new Fun Zone in Downers Grove yet, this might be a good chance to check it out.

 - Plan a “random act of kindness” together, such as making a meal for someone who’s been sick or inviting over a child from their class who doesn’t seem to have many friends.
 It’s best if it’s their idea and something they’re excited about; kids often have really sweet ideas for things to do!